The37Kamiina: History

-Under Konosuke Takeshita (2021–present)
+Under Konosuke Takeshita (2021–2023)

 On March 12, 2021, former stable All Out had their farewell event before their disbanding.
 The final members of the unit were Konosuke Takeshita, Shunma Katsumata, Akito and Yuki Iino.
 The quartet had mutually agreed to go their separate ways earlier in the month, with founding members Takeshita and Akito already involved in different groups within the organisation.
 One of these groups was the DDT Sauna Club, where Takeshita and Katsumata later aligned themselves with Yuki Ueno and Mao as an official unit, even if their bonds existed since 2020 but without any official declarations.
 At Into The Fight 2021 the main event was a deathmatch with special rules dubbed the "Kids Room Deathmatch 37 (Sauna) Count Edition" in which Shunma Katsumata defended the DDT Extreme Division Championship against Mao.
 Toys such as Lego bricks, a miniature train and kid size furniture were displayed in the ring.
 The match had no disqualification or rope breaks, every object inside the ring was legal and any weapon introduced by the wrestlers was legal if referee Matsui deemed it "kid safe".
 The goal of the match was to pin the opponent for a cumulative 37-count.
 Katsumata convinced referee Matsui that he used to play with cinder blocks as a child in order to drop one on Mao.
 Both traded 2-count pinfalls in an intense bout that saw its conclusion when Katsumata donned a barbed wire laced apron and climbed the top turnbuckle for a diving splash.
 Mao rolled out of the way but Katsumata caught him in a cradle to get the 37th count and retain his title.